SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 A separate folder, [reference_data/](https://github.com/SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/tree/main/reference_data), contains all the expected outputs organized using the same folder structure.
 You can use these reference files to compare results with the expected outcome, complete exercises after the session at home and troubleshoot and debug each step.

+#If you plan to use the reference data, read the [README.md](https://github.com/SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/blob/main/reference_data/2_bTaeGut_pangenome/README.md) in the folder  [reference_data/](https://github.com/SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/tree/main/reference_data/2_bTaeGut_pangenome) and follow the instructions.

 ### 0.2 Tools

 Almost all the tools needed for this course are inside a conda environment.